There's a whole sea of essential oils out there to choose from...

 Stress levels have been known to be impacted as well, with a study in 2007 finding a significant reduction in stress after 5 minutes of smelling rosemary.

-Renowned for its incredibly uplifting properties, bergamot is another citrus oil that should not go unnoticed.
-Its abilities to promote positivity in the mind are unlike any other oil on this list, helping with several ailments from combating low moods and balancing emotions to reducing fatigue.
+Renowned for its incredibly uplifting properties, bergamot essential oil is another citrus oil that should not go unnoticed.
+Its abilities to promote positivity and mental clarity are unlike any other oil on this list, helping with several ailments from combating low moods and balancing emotions to reducing fatigue.

 Like its citrus cousin lemon, bergamot is also known for its antibacterial properties, making it effective for cleaning and toning as well as promoting good oral hygiene.
 The presence of linalool in bergamot assists in boosting these properties, and can also help in producing pain-relieving qualities.